🍡 mochi

 Error boundaries

-Every mochi:hydrate and mochi:hydrate:visible island is auto-wrapped in <svelte:boundary>.
-A throw in one island no longer takes down the whole page render — the failed island is replaced by a small marker (or hidden in production) and the rest of the page continues.
+Mochi auto-wraps every mochi:hydrate and mochi:hydrate:visible island in <svelte:boundary>.
+A throw inside one island no longer takes down the page render — the failed island is replaced by a <mochi-island-failure> stub and the rest of the page continues.
 No opt-in, no configuration.

 What’s wrapped